 Build quality and foot support really boosts the 2FO package

-Launched last year, the latest Specialized 2FO 2.0 shoes are more flexible, much lighter and use a tackier sole than the first generation.
+Launched in 2017, the Specialized 2FO 2.0 shoes are more flexible, much lighter and use a tackier sole than the first generation.

 The latest generation 2FO comes in two flavours; with this pricier 2.0 model using thicker, more durable materials and targeted at downhill and enduro racing.
 Despite the rating, it’s pretty lightweight, with a flexible treaded sole that’s much stickier than older Specialized models.